imaantaheri/SDAD/README.md

 ```

 ## Implementation
+To run SDAD and its alternatives follwoing steps should be taken:

-To run SDAD, this reporsitory needs to be cloned into a local machine.
+- Clone this reporsitory into a local machine.

-Then [AnoLT](https://github.com/imaantaheri/AnoLT) data should be also dowloaded and copied into the `data` folder.
+- Download the [AnoLT](https://github.com/imaantaheri/AnoLT) dataset and copy it into the `data` folder of the cloned reporsitory.
+- To run the SDAD itself, the code in `main.py` file should be used.
+- The hyperparameters can be set at the begining of the code.
+-